 When creating a pest control plan, it’s important to be familiar with some basic responsibilities that Landlords have.
+Learn about landlords’ responsibility for pest control here.
 First, Landlords have a duty of habitability.
 This means that they must ensure that their rental properties comply with basic living and safety standards.

 When thinking about this responsibility in the context of pest control, it means that Landlords need to ensure that their rental property is clean and pest-free at move-in.
 In addition, Landlords need to make necessary repairs to keep pests out.
 These include things like fixing cracks in the wall, repairing broken window or door seals, fixing torn screens, and repairing any openings in doors or windows.